MarcFaussurier/libftprintf/README.md

 ## libftprintf
-Reproduction of printf, with 64-bits integers, 80-bits floating points, and a new %b specifier (cf. notes).
+Reproduction of printf, with 64-bits integers, 80-bits floating points, and a new %b specifier to work with binary data so easily (cf. notes).
 Also implementation speed was not a goal, priority was more in code clarity and extensibility.

 ### primitives
 * unistd.h&nbsp;&nbsp;&nbsp;&nbsp;read()&nbsp;&nbsp;&nbsp;write()